home-assistant/home-assistant.io/source/_posts/2024-12-01-the-month-of-what-the-heck.markdown

 I’ve received many responses on these social media posts on [X], [Mastodon], and [Bluesky].
 Most of the responses there are **exactly** what we are looking for this month.
-I’ve picked a few from both platforms to show you what I mean:
+I’ve picked a few from these platforms to show you what I mean:

 - “*Makes exposing entities to HomeKit the same as to Alexa & Google*” ([Peter Hardy-vanDoorn])
 - *"Polygon zones would be so very helpful instead of just the base circle"* ([KrispKiwi])